salterm/PicrossDetective/README.md

 ## To Use
 Picross Detective is a command-line application that reads and writes standard input/output.
 After submitting clues for a given Picross puzzle, the application will attempt to solve it.
 If a solution is found, it will be printed to standard out; otherwise, a blank puzzle will be displayed.

+Currently it is not recommended to attempt solving complicated puzzles larger than 10 x 10.
+The process is very, painfully, slow.

 ## To Build
 Picross Detective can be compiled into a .jar using javac.